kyverno/website/content/en/docs/Kyverno CLI/_index.md

 kyverno apply /path/to/policy1.yaml /path/to/folderFullOfPolicies --resource /path/to/resource1.yaml --resource /path/to/resource2.yaml --cluster
 ```

-Apply a policy to a resource with exception:
+Apply a policy to a resource with a policy exception:

 ```sh
 kyverno apply /path/to/policy.yaml --resource /path/to/resource.yaml --exception /path/to/exception.yaml